Waveplate-Based Transformation to Multiple Arbitrary Polarization States under a Common Rigid Rotation: Background and Theoretical Framework

 \subsection{Mueller Matrix Representation of Waveplates}

-The change of an SoP by birefringent optical components can be represented as an isometric rotation in Stokes space.
+The change of an SoP by birefringent optical components can be represented as a rigid rotation.
 Consequently, when two or more SoPs pass through the components, they maintain their relative position.
 This implies that we only need to consider the transformation of two SoPs that are not collinear in the Stokes space.
-Note that the transformation of two collinear SoPs or single SoP yields infinitely many orientations that satisfy the target SoP(s).
+To uniquely define a rigid rotation, the two SoPs must be linearly independent, i.e., not collinear.
+If SoPs are collinear or only one SoP is given, infinitely many combinations of waveplate rotation angles can generate the same target state, making the solution underdetermined \cite{wangTwoNovelPolarization2005}.

 The Mueller matrix describing a general waveplate is as follows: